 Of important note, Sierra Madre is also a city of artists.
 Sierra Madre has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sierra Madre’s character.

 Also of interest is that Sierra Madre has more people living here who work in computers and math than 95% of the places in the US.

-Sierra Madre is a very ethnically-diverse city.
+Sierra Madre is an extremely ethnically-diverse city.
 The people who call Sierra Madre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sierra Madre residents report their race to be White, followed by Asian.
 Sierra Madre also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.53% of the city’s residents.
-Important ancestries of people in Sierra Madre include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 16.10% of the city’s residents.
+Important ancestries of people in Sierra Madre include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Sierra Madre is English.
 Other important languages spoken here include Spanish and Chinese.